 Presents art as an aspect of Western Europe and the United States, focusing on the period from 1920 to the present.
 An interdisciplinary course that investigates how art and architecture reflect the religious, political and philosophical perspectives of the artists and societies that created them.
-Meets Creative Arts/ Humanities requirements for general education.
-Three units of art history are required for all art majors (students may choose from ART-006, 007, 008 or 009).
 May not be repeated.
-LR